alissin/little-big-tips/_pattern-algorithm/state/README.md

 }
 ```

-As you can see, in this case, I'm using the [singleton pattern](../singleton) to access the `Player` position.
+_Note_: In this case, I'm using the [singleton pattern](../singleton) to access the `Player` position.
 With the `NavMesh` system and the `NavMeshAgent`, we can set the direction of the agent and make it move.

 Step 6 - finally, let's implement the `AttackState`: